obsidianmd/obsidian-developer-docs/en/Community directory/Getting started.md

 Review and agree to the [[Developer policies]], and confirm that you'll continue to support your plugin or theme, or remove or transfer it if you can no longer provide support.
 Then select **Submit**.

 For the full walkthrough, including preparing a release beforehand, refer to [[Submit your plugin]] or [[Submit your theme]].

+### Private source repository

+Plugins can keep their source code in a private repository, and only make a repository with built release assets public:

+1. Install the community directory's GitHub App on the private repository to grant it read access.
+2. When you [[#Add a plugin or theme|submit your plugin]], enter your public repository as usual, and your private repository as the **Private source repository URL**.

+The directory verifies that your public release's build output matches what it reads from the private repository, so users can still trust that the release matches the source.
+If the GitHub App ever loses read access to the private repository, a warning appears on the entry's [[Manage your plugin or theme|management page]] until access is restored.

 ## Next steps